GigaSpaces-ProfessionalServices/gs-dev-training/xap-dev-training-lab9-exercise/README.md

 The following are the list of tasks required for you to do: <br />
 a.
 Edit the springContextAnnotations.xml file in the Spring Annotations folder and add
 <context:component-scan…> for required missing packages. <br />
 b.
-Edit com.c123.springAnnotations.example.DAL.FileObjectWriter
+Edit com.gs.springAnnotations.example.DAL.FileObjectWriter
     and fix all missing annotations (Hint: Search for “//TODO:”) <br />
 c.
-Edit com.c123.springAnnotations.example.UserGenerator
+Edit com.gs.springAnnotations.example.UserGenerator
     and fix all missing annotations (Hint: Search for “//TODO:” <br />
 d.
-Run com.c123.springAnnotations.example.SpringAnnotationsMain <br />
+Run com.gs.springAnnotations.example.SpringAnnotationsMain <br />
 e.
 Check the output file (location is printed in the Intellij console) <br />
 f.
 You might be required to add import statements for supporting the added annotation.